Brightify/Fetcher/README.md

 }
 ```

 Problem with `data["args"]` is solved using `HttpBinResponseTranslation` and thanks to `BaseUrl` there is no longer need to write the base url everywhere (see [RequestEnhancer](#requestenhancer) if you want to know how all of this works).
-Another important feature of this example is the `fetcher.request(Endpoints.post(), input: ExampleObject(id: "1", text: "a"))` which demonstrates ho some data can be send to the server.
+Another important feature of this example is the `fetcher.request(Endpoints.post(), input: ExampleObject(id: "1", text: "a"))` which demonstrates how some data can be send to the server.

 ### Fetcher